top of page

 They’re learning that rest matters — not just for them, but for their mother.

 And as they grow, I believe they’ll come to appreciate this pause the way I eventually did.
+Because Sabbath isn’t about perfection.
+It’s about permission.

 Permission to stop.